c4rlo/tarsnap-wrapper/README.markdown

 Use `backup.py view` to see at which dates each archive was archived.

-Use `backup.py store -f` to overwrite existing archives (necessary if you want to archive the same archive twice in a day).
+If an archive is stored twice in a day, you end up with e.g. *foo_2012-03-20* and *foo_2012-03-20.1*.

 Use `backup.py list` as a convenient way of saying `tarsnap --list-archives | sort | grep`.

-Finally, there's `backup.py rename` which renames an archive (this operates on the remote archives with its full name, including the date suffix).
+Finally, there's `backup.py rename` which renames an archive (this operates on the remote archives with their full names, including the date suffix).